rk101-ghjj/CC_Assignment/README.md

 # Quicksell-Frontend-assignment

-## 📌About Project
+## 📌About Project:
-Develop a React-based Kanban-board app that interfaces with the provided API by Quicksell.
-Users gain the ability to group tickets dynamically by status, user, or priority, and sort them based on priority or title.
-Priority levels encompass Urgent, High, Medium, Low, and No priority, mapped to values 4, 3, 2, 1, and 0
+Develop a React-based Kanban board application that integrates with the Quicksell API.

+Key functionalities of the app should include:

+Dynamic Grouping: Users can group tickets by:

+Status
+Assigned User
+Priority
+Sorting Options: Tickets can be sorted by:

+Priority (Urgent, High, Medium, Low, No priority) Title
+Priority Levels: Each priority level is mapped to a numerical value:

+Urgent: 4
+High: 3
+Medium: 2
+Low: 1
+No priority: 0
+Ensure the Kanban board is responsive and offers an intuitive UI, enabling users to organize and manage tasks efficiently.

 ## 🖥️ Tech Stack
 **Frontend :**